Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 Feng-Sway-vintage-Store-in-Greenpoint-brooklyn

-41 Norman Ave
+41 Norman Ave, Greenpoint

-Another great thrift store and one of the best vintage stores in Greenpoint that’s perfect for finding gifts for loved ones is FENG SWAY.
 This hidden gem in Brooklyn stays true to its name—as its arrangements are some of the most aesthetically pleasing in the neighborhood.
 FENG SWAY offers all kinds of plants, gifts, and home décor.
 All of which feel very carefully selected and picked.
+They do have a few clothing items, but it’s not the focus here.

 All the greenery makes for an overall beautiful look and welcoming vibe.
 The prices here are pretty great and because of their unique selection of antiques and collectibles, FENG SWAY is great for finding a neat gift for a loved one.